apache/paimon/docs/content/concepts/append-only-table.md

 It is recommended that you set the `bucket-key` field.
 Otherwise, the data will be hashed according to the whole row, and the performance will be poor.

+After version 0.5, we raised a configuration 'bucket' = '-1' to make bucket unaware.
+While setting this, we put all data in one directory (we mark it as 'bucket-0' for compatibility).
+We will not shuffle while writing and parallelism config will be able to work independently.
+When you mark bucket unaware, stream read will not guarantee order anymore.
+If you need a batch offline table and has no special demands of order, we recommend you to use unaware-bucket mode.

 ## Compaction

 By default, the sink node will automatically perform compaction to control the number of files.
 The following options